PLEASE NOTE: Senate was created on 21 May 2015 and is a work in progress. Last edited April 2020.

 Those same bureaucrats also fail to understand that my ongoing telephone problems were not investigated or fixed, even though the Australian government promised me that ALL the problems would be fixed as part of the arbitration process.

-One of the foundation four members Ann Garms on 14 July 2018 sadly past away We have farewelled Ann in our segment below (see In Memory of Ann).
+One of the founding four members of the Casualties of Telstra Ann Garms on 14 July 2018 sadly past away.
 Graham Schorer (COT Spokesperson) is ill and will no longer take part in assisting telling our story.
-Maureen Gillan appointed a power of attorney to handle her COT matters long ago which in August 2018, leaves me to take up the baton.
+Maureen Gillan appointed a power of attorney to handle her COT matters long ago which in August 2018, left me to take up the baton so to speak.

 In Memory of Ann Garms